djfdyuruiry/red-discord-server-docker/README.md

 # red-discord-server-docker

 Docker image for running the [Red discord bot](https://cogs.red/) server.
+It includes Java 11 for full audio cog support.

 ----

 ## Getting Started

 It is recomended to use docker compose to run this image as it makes use of secrets to load the Discord bot token.

+*Note: There are two image tags available*
+  - `latest` based on `Alpine 3`
+  - `ubuntu-latest` based on `Ubuntu 20.04 LTS`

+Steps:

 - Download the `docker-compose.yml` file
   - Set the fields under `environment`